dashakrolik/coding-challenge/README.md

 Great that you're joining the team!

 ## The goal of this project
-Ordina needs a tool to help with the onboarding of new recruits.
-Now, measuring the recruit's coding skill is done via an assignment which they need to complete.
-This is then checked manually for code quality.
-The CodeChallenge tool's goal is to automate this process.
-The general flow is the following:
-1. A recruit first goes to the CodeChallenge app and completes a few assignments.
-2. These assignments are automatically checked on code complexity and execution speed
-3. If the recruit completes with a certain positive percentage of the CodeChallenge score (let's say: 80%), they are automatically invited for an interview.
-Maybe they also need to complete a custom challenge, but the idea is to filter out the coders that are not qualified.

-### Another goal: internal competition
-Next to streamlining the onboarding process, the CodeChallenge app will be used as an (internal) competition tool.
-The idea would be to upload a new assignment each month and to compete with your colleagues for a place on the leaderboard.
-This leaderboard would be based on the same requirements as the onboarding process and maybe also the time.
+The CodeChallenge app will be used as an (internal) competition tool.
+The idea would be to compete with your colleagues for a place on the leaderboard.
+This leaderboard would be based on things like code execution speed and maybe readability.

 Perhaps a link to an assignment could also be passed around on other platforms for recruitment purposes.

-# Add
+# Getting started
-auto import sort
-designs
+1. _The designs for this project_ [can be viewed via this Dropbox folder](https://www.dropbox.com/sh/y29tjign13yg90k/AABhVezrI8vZJFgGI9hjUTNda?dl=0).
+2. We are using TSLint heavily, and it might be best to also download a few (VSCode) extensions:
+    - [TS Import Sorter](https://marketplace.visualstudio.com/items?itemName=mike-co.import-sorter) to auto-sort your imports (preferably run this on save).
+    - [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) to make sure you follow the tslint rules (preferably also run this on save).

 # mvp
 A working prototype in which: